QR3.2.2 We are Flatlanders

 Figure 3.1. a.
 Huygen’s wave front. b.
 Newton’s corpuscles

-The question of whether light is a wave or particles has a long history.
-In the seventeenth century Huygens noted that light beams at right angles pass right through each other like waves while arrow-like particles should collide.
-He concluded that light was an expanding wave front that spreads in all directions, with each strike point the center of a new little wavelet.
-If the wavelets interfere as they spread, the trough of one wave will cancel the crest of another to give a forward moving envelope that at a distance from the source acts like a ray of light (Figure 3.1a).
-Huygen’s Principle that each wave front point is a new wavelet source spreading in all directions explained reflection, refraction and diffraction.
+The question of whether light is a particle or a wave has a long history.
+In the seventeenth century, Huygens observed that light beams at right angles pass through each other like waves, while arrow-like particles would collide.
+He concluded that light is a wavefront spreading in all directions, with each point the origin of a new little wavelet.
+The wavelets behind the wavefront interfere, as the trough of one cancels the crest of another, so the result is a forward moving wavefront that acts like a ray of light (Figure 3.1a).
+Huygen’s Principle, that each point of the light wavefront is a new wavelet source, explained reflection, refraction, and diffraction, so light is a wave.

-In contrast, Newton noted that light travels in straight lines rather than bending round corners as sound waves do when we hear someone talking in the next room, so concluded that light was particle-like corpuscles that traveled in straight lines to match the optics of the day.
-His particle model explained only reflection and refraction (Figure 3.1b) but for some reason carried the day.
+In contrast, Newton observed that light travels in straight lines, rather than bending round corners as sound does when someone is talking in the next room, so he concluded that light consisted of corpuscles that traveled in straight lines (Figure 3.1b), as in the optics of the day.
+His model explained only reflection and refraction but he carried the day, so light was then seen as particles.

-Two hundred years later, Maxwell, building on Faraday’s idea of a field, wrote the equations of light as an electromagnetic wave based on a mechanical model of rotating vortexes.
-The equations worked so they were quickly accepted, and this seemed to settle the matter that light was a wave.
+So it remained until two hundred years later, Maxwell used Faraday’s field idea to write down the equations of light as an electro-magnetic wave, based on a mechanical model of rotating vortexes.
+The equations worked and so were accepted, and that seemed to confirm that light was a wave.

-Over centuries, the theory of light has swung from Huygens’ waves to Newton’s corpuscles to Maxwell’s waves to Einstein’s photon packets with no clear winner, so modern physics finally gave up.
-It concludes that light is wave and a particle, though no-one can explain how such a wavicle is possible.
-Three centuries after Huygens and Newton, we still don’t know whether light is a wave or a particle and the miracle of wave-particle duality essentially enshrines our ignorance.
-Physical realism could have explained light as a particle or as a wave but it can’t explain how it can be both.
+The science of light had swung from Huygens’ waves, to Newton’s corpuscles, to Maxwell’s waves, to Einstein’s photon packets, with no clear winner, so physics finally gave up.
+It decided that light is wave and a particle, even though that seems impossible.
+Three centuries after Huygens and Newton, we still don’t know whether light is a wave or a particle, and the current wave-particle duality essentially enshrines our ignorance.
+Science can explain light as a particle, or as a wave, but it can’t explain how it can be both.

 Next

-Science reduces the question What is light? to what it does but the mystery remains that what it does isn’t physically possible.
-Even after centuries of study, physics still can’t say why:
+In science, the question of what light is reduces to what it does, but what it does is often inexplicable.
+Even after centuries of study, physics still can’t explain why light:

-2. Light has a constant speed.
-The speed of a wave depends on the medium it travels through but light goes at a constant speed in space that is physically nothing.
+2. Has a constant speed.
+The speed of a wave depends on the medium it travels through, but light travels at a constant speed in empty space for no apparent reason.

-5. Light chooses its path after it arrives.
-A physical particle can’t pick the path it takes to a given destination after it arrives but light does just that.
+5. Defines its path when it arrives.
+A particle can’t pick the path it took to a destination when it arrives but light seems to do just that, which is very strange.

-6. Light can reveal an object it doesn’t physically touch.
-In a purely physical world, it shouldn’t be possible to detect an object without touching it but light does exactly that.
+6. Can reveal an object it didn’t physically touch.
+In a purely physical world, it should be impossible to detect an object without touching it, but light can do exactly that.

 Next